 PMA ACUPUNCTURE AND MASSAGE

-Acupuncture, Massage, Cupping, Gua Sha, and Herbal Medicine
+Acupuncture, Massage, Cupping, Gua Sha, Herbs, and Internal Alchemy

 ACUPUNCTURE FOR STRESS RELIEF

 Acupuncture works with your parasympathetic nervous system to bring your body into a state of rest, to release tension, slow the stress response, and remind your body how to relax.